anthonymsanders/CV/My Certification List.md

 | Vendor | Technology | Date Obtained (estimate) |
 |-------------------------|------------|--------------|
 Frist Aid at work||2025
+Microsoft Certified Trainer||2018

-* This is a work in progress
+* This is an initial work in progress list last updated 2025